WisnuMulya/Behavioral-Cloning/writeup.md

 As explained in prior section, I used transfer learning by using GoogLeNet (`InceptionV3`) with pretrained weights of the imagenet and set them to be trainable.
 Besides dropping the end layer, I added some input layers for preprocessing the images and some end layers to output a single steering value.

-Also, as the layers in the GoogLeNet is many, I skipped visualizing them in this version of the project.
+Also, as the layers in the GoogLeNet are many, I skipped visualizing them in this version of the project.

 #### 3. Creation of the Training Set & Training Process